untoldengine/UntoldEngine/docs/API/UsingSpatialInput.md

     Lower-level translation helper if you want full control.

 -   `processAnchoredPinchDragLifecycle(from:entityId:sensitivity:dragPlane:positionTransform:)`
     Anchored drag for a single entity.
-Applies absolute displacement from gesture start, optionally constrained to a world-axis plane.
+Applies absolute displacement from gesture start, optionally constrained by world-axis displacement filtering.

 -   `processAnchoredSceneDragLifecycle(from:sensitivity:)`
     Anchored drag for the entire scene root.
 Applies absolute displacement via `translateSceneTo`.